aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 }
 ```

-`options.values`: Required array of JSON objects that specify the ordered list of choices that the data is to be selected
+`options.values`: Required array of JSON objects that specify the ordered list of choices that the data is to be selected from.
-from.
 These objects have a `description` and a `value` key:

-    `description`: Required string if `meta.multilingual` is false.
-Required object with keys as language tags and values
-                   as strings if `meta.multilingual` is true.

-                   Describes list of values in human friendly text, and in every available language.
+    `description`: Required object with IETF BCP 47 language tags as keys.
+The value of each key is a string that describes the choice value in human friendly text, and in every available language.

-    `value`: Required string of all the choices.
-The values are set as strings to allow for string key values such as 'dont_know'.
+    `value`: Required string of the choice.
+The value is set as a string to allow for string key values such as 'dont_know'.

 `options.allowMultipleValues`: Required boolean.
 True if multiple values may be selected at once.
 False if only
 one value may be selected.